vemund0507/SDG-ontology-visualizer/README.md

 <img width="273" alt="deployment" src="https://user-images.githubusercontent.com/49310062/158583971-f61918a8-814c-438d-9fda-5be537eb72bb.png">

+## Ontology
+### Work Environment
+- If the node in the ontology is of none or multiple types, the individual will not be displayed in the graph.
+- Every node needs a label in order to be displaed in the graph.
+  - If the label contains a perentences symbol there will be an error when clicking the node.

 ## What's new
 ### Implemented the KPIs from U4SSC
 The KPIs are divided into categories from the Triple Bottom Line (economy, enviornment and Social and Culture).
 This categorization is gathered from an [Air Table](https://airtable.com/shrOJwrkPQcvh6fwH/tbl2SCZziDsDG3OtY/viwqaW4EmdIt3XuY7?blocks=bip7r642UcxGlTTS0).